Brush-tailed rabbit rat: Description

+The brush-tailed-rabbit-rat is a moderately sized murid rodent, weighing from 116 to 216 g with a head-body length of 135 to 227 mm and a tail length of 102 to 235 mm.
+Typically individuals are coloured grizzled grey or brown on the upper side of the body, and white to cream coloured on the belly.
+The long tail ends in a slight brush structure with either a black or white tail tip.

 Behaviour

 The brush-tailed rabbit-rat is a semi-arboreal, nocturnal species that spends some of its time foraging on the ground.
 Individuals tend to den in trees such as Eucalyptus miniata and Eucalyptus tetrodonta, as well as hollow logs on the ground.
 The species makes use of smaller hollows and hollows that are closer to the ground, than other co-occurring and larger-bodied mammal species such as the common brushtail possum (Trichosurus vulpeculus) and the black-footed tree-rat (Mesembriomys gouldii).
 This may make the brush-tailed rabbit-rat more susceptible to predation and destruction by high-intensity savanna fires than these species.